EUROPEAN BUSINESS EDUCATION IN 2021

 On-site vs Remote Classes

 Business schools can be extremely flexible with the class format.
-A lot of schools offer both on-site and remote classes.
+A lot of schools offer regular as well as online degrees with both on-site and remote classes.
 This chapter highlights the benefits of each environment to emphasise their best qualities.
 Whether one is more suitable for you than the other is a decision that you must make in the end.
 Hopefully, this can help you choose more easily.

 On-site Class Benefits: